pig-dot-dev/pig-python/examples/chat/README.md

 - A [Pig account](https://www.pig.dev/app) (free tier available)
 - A connected Windows machine, using [Piglet](https://github.com/pig-dot-dev/piglet).
 Follow [this guide](https://docs.pig.dev/quickstart/intro) to connect your machine.

+Or if you're interested in a fully-open-source version, simply run `piglet start` to fire up a localhost-only server and modify [the machine lookup](https://github.com/pig-dot-dev/pig-python/blob/c7392708ad8247376a76ff401a178d26d5d7c0a1/examples/chat/agent/pig_agent.py#L69) to use `machines.local()` to target that localhost server.

 ## Setup

 1. Install dependencies: